 Tip 6: Use a Credit Builder Loan

 Credit builder loans are small loans designed to help you build credit by reporting your payments to one or more credit bureaus.
 MoneyLion’s Credit Builder Plus Loan is a low-interest loan up to $1000 designed to give you cash today and improve your credit score by reporting your payments to ALL three credit bureaus every month.

 There’s no credit check to apply, and you can get up to $500 today at a low APR.
 The loan is designed to be easy to pay back with automatic installment payments timed to your pay dates.
 This loan really works!
-Over 60% of MoneyLion credit-builder loan users raise their credit score by over 60 points within 60 days of taking the loan!
+More than half our members raise their credit score by over 27 points within 60 days of taking the loan!

 Building Good Credit Takes Time